mbA2D/A2D_DAQ/README.md

 # A2D_DAQ

 How to begin reading data from the A2D 64CH DAQ.
+Hardware setup and documentation: https://a2delectronics.ca/2023/07/29/a2d-64ch-data-acquisition-daq-board/

 ## Prerequisites